danielvilasgonzalez/Bering_redesign/README.md

 The analysis is coded into 12 scripts and can be found in Bering_redesign/Scripts/ms sampling designs/:

-r0.
-Creates figures of the study area, sampling stations, and existing sampling design. r1.
-Converts raw bottom-trawl data into the input dataframe for the species distribution models. r2.
-Exports SBT data from Bering 10K ROMS into the dataset. r3.
-Prepares data for projecting models into the future. r4.
-Fits operating models. r5.
-Simulates data from OM for historical and projected years. r6.
-Retrieves true indices from the OM, prepares EBS+NBS data for optimization. r7A.
-Runs sampling optimization based on predicted densities from VAST OM EBS+NBS and calculates stratification boundaries and sample allocations for each sampling design. r7B.
-Plots stratification maps and comparisons. r8A.
-Simulates station allocations for each sampling design. r8B.
-Simulates data and surveys for historical and projected years and prepares estimates to compute design-based indices for groundfish and crab species. r9.
+- r0.
+Creates figures of the study area, sampling stations, and existing sampling design.
+- r1.
+Converts raw bottom-trawl data into the input data frame for the species distribution models.
+- r2.
+Exports SBT data from Bering 10K ROMS into the dataset.
+- r3.
+Prepares data for projecting models into the future.
+- r4.
+Fits operating models.
+- r5.
+Simulates data from OM for historical and projected years.
+- r6.
+Retrieves true indices from the OM, and prepares EBS+NBS data for optimization.
+- r7A.
+Runs sampling optimization based on predicted densities from VAST OM EBS+NBS and calculates stratification boundaries and sample allocations for each sampling design.
+- r7B.
+Plots stratification maps and comparisons.
+- r8A.
+Simulates station allocations for each sampling design.
+- r8B.
+Simulates data and surveys for historical and projected years and prepares estimates to compute design-based indices for groundfish and crab species.
+- r9.
 Compares and plots design estimates versus true estimates.

 ## Data